All Episodes

 Lots to do this hour.

-We've got Michelle Malcolm coming up.
+We've got Michelle Malkin coming up.

-I do want to bring you one update though.
+I do want to bring you one update, though.

 Operation 300 is a foundation they've set up that helps provide positive male mentors and role models for young boys and girls whose fathers have not come back from the war on terror, who've been killed in action.